josenavas/metoo/README.md

 project.**

-The database represents a significant departure from the way QIIME currently handles data (e.g. a directory).
-Presently, data is continuously serialized and deserialized at each step to and from the file-system.
-The resulting data is highly denormalized: sample IDs are duplicated throughout every file format used in QIIME.
-Because QIIME fundamentally deals with samples at every step, they will become the basis of structuring output in a normalized way.
-The database will store normalized data as _artifacts_.
-These are pieces of data which are the counterpart to QIIME's input and output files.
+The database represents a significant departure from the way QIIME currently handles data (e.g. storing input and output files in a directory structure).
+Presently, data is serialized and deserialized to and from the file-system at each step in an analysis.
+The resulting data are highly denormalized, as sample IDs are duplicated throughout every file format used in QIIME.
+This gives rise to a number of issues.
+For example, it is very difficult and error-prone to rename a sample ID after sequences have been demultiplexed.

+Since QIIME fundamentally deals with samples at every step in an analysis, they will become the basis of structuring output in a normalized way.
+The database will store this normalized data as _artifacts_. _artifacts_ are data which are analogous to QIIME's input and output files, but annotated with additional metadata (e.g., history/provenance, semantic type, etc.).
+An _artifact_ can be data that has been imported into QIIME2 (e.g., raw sequence data), or output produced during an analysis (e.g., a UniFrac distance matrix). _artifacts_ can be exported in a variety of file formats (e.g., for use in external tools, to share with collaborators, or include in a publication).

 ### Graphical Interface (Web-based)
+Currently it is very difficult to create custom workflows in QIIME; only a few core developers are able to, and it leads to messy and error-prone code that is difficult to maintain and validate with unit tests.
+Current QIIME workflows are essentially black boxes: many users have voiced concern (e.g., on the QIIME forum and at workshops) that they don't know the exact steps a workflow is performing.
+Users have also been asking for a graphical way to perform QIIME analyses since QIIME's first release; this is likely the most popular request we've received, and it would significantly cut down the support burden on the QIIME forum.

-One of the primary motivations for a web-based interface is both the ease of use and portability.
-We propose that the web-interface not merely wrap a command line interface, but instead provide a powerful and interactive workflow-centered interaction model.
-Currently it is very difficult to create custom workflows in QIIME (only a few developers are able to).
-The main purpose of the interface is to allow users to easily create arbitrary workflows by dragging and dropping methods together.
+To address these concerns, we propose an easy-to-use, portable web-based interface as the primary way to interact with QIIME2.
+The web-interface will not merely wrap a command line interface (as we attempted with pyqi), but instead will provide a powerful workflow-centered interaction model for both technical and non-technical users.
+The interface will allow users to easily create arbitrary workflows by dragging and dropping methods together.
 They will be guided by a strong semantic type system to prevent easily-avoided errors such as passing pre-split-libraries sequence data into OTU picking workflows.
 Users will then be able to preview, export, download, visualize, and view the history of their data as it becomes available.
-Additionally they may be able to query their results like a database (because it is one).
+Additionally they may be able to query their results like a database (because they are stored in one).

 ### Semantic Type System
 All inputs and outputs of methods and workflows are _artifacts_.
 All